Love Again (soundtrack): Release and promotion

-On 13 April 2023, Dion released a ballad "Love Again", the first song from the soundtrack, and her first new music since her stiff-person syndrome diagnosis in December 2022.
-Because of her ongoing battle with the disease, Dion did not promote the movie or its soundtrack.
-Gil Kaufman from Billboard described "Love Again" as a moving ballad and a gentle piano and acoustic guitar track in which Dion softly sings emotional lyrics: "Cuz you don't have to move a mountain, just keep moving/ Every move is a new emotion/ And you don't have to find the answers, just keep trying/ The sun will rise again/ The storms subside again/ This is not the end/ And you will love again".
-The lyric video with scenes from the movie, was also released on YouTube on the same day.
+On 13 April 2023, Dion released the ballad "Love Again", the first song from the soundtrack and her first new music since her stiff-person syndrome diagnosis in December 2022.
+Due to her ongoing battle with the disease, Dion did not promote the film or its soundtrack.
+Gil Kaufman of Billboard described "Love Again" as a moving ballad built around gentle piano and acoustic guitar, with Dion softly delivering emotional lyrics: "Cuz you don't have to move a mountain, just keep moving/ Every move is a new emotion/ And you don't have to find the answers, just keep trying/ The sun will rise again/ The storms subside again/ This is not the end/ And you will love again".
+A lyric video featuring scenes from the film was also released on YouTube the same day.

-The second upbeat track, "I'll Be" premiered on 5 May 2023.
+The second upbeat track, "I'll Be", premiered on 5 May 2023.
 Its lyric video included clips from the film alongside photos and messages from fans around the world.
-Larisha Paul from Rolling Stone gave the song a positive review and called it a "fittingly an alternate universe version of "My Heart Will Go On".
-She added that the chorus of "I'll Be", which promises "No, you won't be alone through the highs and the lows/You know you got me/Wherever you go", feels like a repackaging of "Near, far, wherever you are/I believe that the heart does go on", if only Titanic actually followed the story of a woman grieving her fiancé and a journalist assigned to profile Celine Dion and not two star-crossed lovers on a literal sinking ship.
+Larisha Paul of Rolling Stone praised the song, calling it "a fittingly alternate‑universe version of My Heart Will Go On".
+She added that the chorus of "I'll Be", which promises "No, you won't be alone through the highs and the lows/You know you got me/Wherever you go", feels like a reimagining of "Near, far, wherever you are/I believe that the heart does go on", if Titanic instead followed the story of a grieving woman and a journalist profiling Celine Dion rather than two star‑crossed lovers on a sinking ship.

 "Love Again" and "I'll Be" were successful in Quebec, reaching numbers one and two on the charts, respectively.
 Both songs also charted on the Canadian Digital Song Sales chart, reaching numbers 10 and 25.
 "Love Again" also peaked at number 86 on the UK Singles Downloads Chart.
-After the soundtrack's release, another new uptempo song "The Gift" debuted and peaked at number two on the Quebec Song Sales chart.
-As "The Gift" became popular on the radio in Quebec, it also entered the Radio Songs chart at number eight in early June 2023 and peaked at number two in the first week of July 2023.
-The lyric video for another new song, "Waiting on You" was released on 26 June 2023.
+Following the soundtrack's release, another new uptempo song, "The Gift", debuted and peaked at number two on the Quebec Song Sales chart.
+As "The Gift" gained radio popularity in Quebec, it entered the Radio Songs chart at number eight in early June 2023 and peaked at number two in the first week of July 2023.
+The lyric video for another new song, "Waiting on You", was released on 26 June 2023.